Canon 5D Mark II vs Nikon D3

 Review summary: Canon 5D Mark II vs Nikon D3

 So how do things add up?
-Which of the two cameras – the Canon 5D Mark II or the Nikon D3 – has the upper hand?
+Is the Canon 5D Mark II better than the Nikon D3 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (21 vs 12.1MP) with a 32% higher linear resolution.

 - Broader imaging potential: Can record not only still images but also 1080/30p movies.

 - More compact: Is smaller (152x114mm vs 160x157mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 450g or 35 percent) and hence easier to carry around.